 James Chi Logo

-Shipped the first FDA-authorized digital therapeutic that reduced migraine episodes for 500+ patients
+The first FDA-authorized digital therapy mobile app that reduced migraine days for 500+ patients

 Digital TherapeuticsFDA-Authorized0-to-1User TestingHypothesis-Driven